EFForg/congress_forms/README.md

 CongressForms.auto_update_contact_congress = false
 ```

 House messages are submitted through the [Communicating with Congress](https://www.house.gov/doing-business-with-the-house/communicating-with-congress-cwc) API.
-You will need to complete the vendor application process, then configure the API client with
+To send messages to the House of Representatives, You will need to complete the vendor application process, then configure the API client with

 ```ruby
 Cwc::Client.configure(